JackCampbell/jackcampbell.github.io/codeed.markdown

 ## Design And Resource

-It supports application development and user-friendly form desktop design with the WxWidgets environment.
+It supports application development and user-friendly form desktop design with the wxWidgets environment.
 This IDE was developed using this equipment.

 ![frame](assets/code-resource.png)
 ![frame](assets/code-design.png)